vatesfr/xen-orchestra/docs/docs/users.md

 ### Who can manage ACLs?

-Only a super admin (XO administrator) can create objects.
+Only a super admin (XO administrator) can manage ACLs.

 ### How can I view and edit ACLs?